Who Should Be Listed as Named Drivers

 Many standard auto insurance policies extend permissive use coverage to unlisted drivers who had your permission to operate the vehicle.
 In these cases, your insurance typically responds to the claim, providing:

 However, permissive use coverage often comes with limitations that don't apply to named drivers.
 These may include reduced coverage limits (sometimes as low as state minimums), higher deductibles, or exclusion of certain coverage types.
-For permissive use to apply, the driver must have had your explicit or implied permission.
-Stolen vehicles or unauthorized use typically aren't covered.
+Some newer policies go further and exclude physical damage entirely for non-listed drivers.
+Permissive use applies only when the driver had your explicit or implied permission — stolen vehicles or unauthorized use typically aren't covered.

 When Claims Are Denied